The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1998

-P.S.
-Kapellmeister Johannes Kreisler, its author and their beloved Julia: Cadenzas on themes from the works of E.-T.-A. Hoffmann and V.-A. Mozart".
-Statement by G.M.
-Kozlov.
+“P.S.
+Kapellmeister Johannes Kreisler, its author and their beloved Julia: Cadenzas on themes from the works of E.-T.-A. Hoffman and V.-A. Mozart."
+Staged by G.M.
+Kozlova.
 The performance was awarded the State Prize of Russia.

 2002

 The theater enters into a creative agreement with the Center.
 Sun.
-Meyerhold on the implementation of the joint creative program "New Life of Tradition".
-The artistic director of the program is an outstanding Russian director, head of the center V.V.
+Meyerhold on the implementation of the joint creative program “New Life of Tradition”.
+The artistic director of the program is the outstanding Russian director, head of the center V.V.
 Fokin

 October 5, 2002

 V.V.
-Fokin performs his first production on the stage of the theater - the original version of the comedy by N.V.
-Gogol "Inspector General", which opens the creative program "New Life of Tradition".
+Fokin performs his first production on the theater stage - the original version of the comedy by N.V.
+Gogol's "The Inspector General", which opens the creative program "New Life of Tradition".
 In the role of Khlestakov - A.V.
 Devotchenko.
 The performance was awarded the State Prize of Russia.

 2003